sippohippo/ot-harjoitustyo/dokumentaatio/vaatimusmaarittely.md

 ## Possible future functionalities

-These functionalities will be implemented once the primary functionalities have been completed and if there is time to add more.
+These functionalities could be implemented in the future to further extend the program.

 * The user can see high scores for different types of exercises
 * The user can set goals